 In the past, the FDA has accused the manufacturer of Mirena, Bayer Healthcare Pharmaceuticals, Inc., of failing to communicate proper risk information about the device in a number of promotional materials.

-If you believe that you or a loved one has suffered adverse side effects from using the Mirena IUD, including migration of the device, it is crucial to seek advice and representation from a lawyer with experience handling complex litigation in state and federal courts.
+If you believe that you or a loved one has suffered adverse side effects from using the Mirena IUD, including migration of the device, it is crucial to seek advice and representation from a product liability lawyer with experience handling complex litigation in state and federal courts.

 Salvi, Schostok & Pritchard P.C., has the skill, experience and resources to handle a comprehensive investigation of your case and to guide you through your options for seeking compensation.

 Our firm has recovered more than $900 million in verdicts and settlements on behalf of our clients, including 195 cases with awards of $1 million or more.
 Our firm’s equity partners have been ranked by our legal peers to be among the top five percent of attorneys in Illinois.